- Medicines to Reduce Breast Cancer Risk

-Aromatase inhibitors work a little differently than tamoxifen and raloxifene.
+Aromatase inhibitors work differently from tamoxifen and raloxifene.
 Instead of blocking the estrogen receptors, they stop a key enzyme (called aromatase) from changing other hormones into estrogen.
 This lowers estrogen levels in the body, taking away the fuel that estrogen receptor-positive breast cancers need to grow.

-These drugs are only used in women who have already gone through menopause.
+These drugs are only useful in women whose ovaries aren’t making estrogen (such as those who have already gone through menopause).